Nuclear close calls: 1961: U.S. strategic bomber crash in North Carolina

-1961: US strategic bomber crash in California
+1961: U.S. strategic bomber crash in California

 A B-52 Stratofortress carrying two nuclear weapons experienced a catastrophic decompression, eventually forcing the crew to eject.
 The crewless plane crashed 15 miles west of Yuba City, California.
 The bombs did not detonate due to safety features.

-1961: US false alarm from communications failure
+1961: U.S. false alarm from communications failure

 Staff at the Strategic Air Command Headquarters (SAC HQ) simultaneously lost contact with NORAD and multiple Ballistic Missile Early Warning System sites.
 Since these communication lines were designed to be redundant and independent from one another, the communications failure was interpreted as either a very unlikely coincidence or a coordinated attack.
-SAC HQ prepared the entire ready force for takeoff before already-overhead aircraft confirmed that there did not appear to be an attack.
+SAC HQ prepared the entire ready force for takeoff before already overhead aircraft confirmed that there did not appear to be an attack.
 It was later found that the failure of a single relay station in Colorado was the sole cause of the communications problem.

-1962: US mistaken order during Cuban Missile Crisis
+1962: U.S. mistaken order during Cuban Missile Crisis

 According to a technician who served there, a mistaken order was issued by Kadena Air Base in Okinawa to nuclear missile sites in Okinawa to launch all their nuclear missiles.
 None were launched.
 A team responsible for four missiles at Bolo Airfield in Yomitan reported that the order's codes were in order, but the local officer in charge did not trust the order, partly because only one of their four missiles was targeted on Russia, and he saw no logic why missiles would be launched against China too, and because readiness was at DEFCON 2, not DEFCON 1.
 Others serving there at the time have made statements saying they doubt this incident ever happened.

-1964: US strategic bomber crash in Maryland
+1964: U.S. strategic bomber crash in Maryland

 A B-52 carrying nuclear bombs was severely damaged while flying in turbulence over Western Pennsylvania.
 The plane crashed in Garrett County, Maryland, at Savage River State Forest.
 Having completed an Operation Chrome Dome mission, the plane was traveling from Massachusetts to Georgia carrying two nuclear bombs.
 Reports on the condition of the bombs varied, with Department of Defense (DoD) saying they were "relatively intact" while Sandia National Laboratories engineers saying they "broke apart" and that it was too risky to hastily move them.
-Within 2 days the bombs were retrieved and taken to a local airport for transportation to Air Force facilities.
+Within two days, the bombs were retrieved and taken to a local airport for transportation to Air Force facilities.
 The pilot ordered the crew to eject from the plane when it lost control.
 Three crew members died in the crash or due to exposure in the snowy winter conditions.